timoschwarzer/gitlab-monitor/charts/gitlab-monitor/README.md

 ## Configure

-Edit the `values.yaml` and set the config yaml string according.
+Edit the `values.yaml` and set the config yaml string accordingly.

 ```yaml
 config: |